 BOTTOM LINE: low carb does not necessarily equal ketosis.
 Diets like paleo and Atkins can be perfectly healthy and help many people live healthier lives, just don’t confuse them with a keto diet.
 Rather than seeking to eat or limit certain types of foods, the ketogenic diet is about using fat as fuel.
 Nutritional ketosis is a biological process in the body that requires the right ratio—high enough fat, low enough carb, and not too much protein—for that specific individual’s body and metabolism.

-Through emerging research and the personal accounts of those living a keto lifestyle, we’re starting to understand some of the many benefits it can offer:
+Through emerging research and the personal accounts of those living a low carb lifestyle, we’re starting to understand some of the many benefits of a keto diet:

 Reduced appetite: dietary fat is more satiating so people often don’t feel as hungry; can also improve a person’s relationship with food